Benjamin D. Hall: Work

 Hall's graduate thesis research identified the two major RNAs (18S and 28S) of the eukaryotic ribosome, under the mentorship of Paul M. Doty.
 After accepting a faculty appointment at the University of Illinois in 1958, Hall conducted studies of the RNA generated by T4 phage when infecting E. coli.
 By developing molecular hybridization techniques, his lab demonstrated that such RNAs had complementary sequences to those of the bacteriophage DNA, providing the first direct evidence for the existence of messenger RNA.

 In 1963 Hall joined the faculty of the Department of Genetics at the University of Washington.
 Hall's subsequent accomplishments included the first demonstration of linkage between a DNA polymorphism and a phenotype, the discovery of tRNA introns, and production of the first DNA sequence of a mutant eukaryotic gene.

 Hall's group also conducted studies of transcription by S. cerevisiae RNA Polymerases, identifying that several yeast RNA polymerases shared structural and functional similarity with those present in plants and animals.
 Based on these findings, Hall and colleagues developed methods for the expression of genetically engineered proteins in yeast.
 This technology established Saccharomyces as a facile organism for production of recombinant vaccines (including Hepatitis B and Human Papilloma virus vaccines) and other proteins having pharmaceutical value, including insulin.

-Hall co-founded of ZymoGenetics (then Zymos) in 1981, which was one of Seattle's first biotechnology companies.
+Hall co-founded ZymoGenetics (then Zymos) in 1981, which was one of Seattle's first biotechnology companies.

 Later in his career Hall studied the molecular systematics, taxonomy, and evolutionary history of fungi and flowering plants, and accepted a part time position in the department of botany.
 In collaboration with Jay Shendure’s laboratory, Hall's group determined the genome sequence of the Rhododendron species R. williamsianum.

 The Benjamin D. Hall Interdisciplinary Research Building at the University of Washington was dedicated in Hall's honor in 2006.